knightsUCF/CarRacing/Log.md

+# Scoring

+Here is how we did scrolling.
+We put an is trigger collider wall on the car.
+Then on the same parent game object we put this code:

+using System.Collections;
+using System.Collections.Generic;
+using UnityEngine;

+public class Score : MonoBehaviour
+{

+    float reward;

+    // for some reason on trigger enter works better than on exit

+    private void OnTriggerEnter(Collider c)
+    {
+        if (c.gameObject.tag == "AI")
+        {
+            reward = UI.Instance.GetScore() + 100.0f;
+            UI.Instance.SetScore(reward);
+        }
+    }
+}

 # Rebuilding Colliders

 Make sure that when you are rebuilding the tiles to do a solid job on rebuilding the colliders, so we can package them away like a black box with no errors or hassle.